UpCloudLtd/upcloud-cli/docs/index.md

 ## Install upctl

-`upctl` can be installed from a pre-built package in the repositorys [GitHub releases](https://github.com/UpCloudLtd/upcloud-cli/releases) using a package manager or from sources with `go install`:
+`upctl` can be installed from a pre-built package in the repositories [GitHub releases](https://github.com/UpCloudLtd/upcloud-cli/releases) using a package manager or from sources with `go install`:

 === "Linux"